deathau/cm-editor-syntax-highlight-obsidian/README.md

 [GitHub Sponsors](https://github.com/sponsors/deathau)

 # Version History
+## 0.1.1
+- Apply codemirror theme to latex math also

 ## 0.1.0
 - Adjusted the dark codemirror theme to also apply to frontmatter
 - Reload the editor modes on load, so syntax highlighting is shown on enable